 In case you don’t know how to switch your iPhone keyboard to haptics, just follow these instructions:

 - Tap Sounds & Haptics.

-- Scroll down and toggle the Keyboard Clicks option off.
+- Scroll down and select the Keyboard Feedback option.

 You can also download Gboard and use it as the default keyboard on your iPhone.
-With it, you’ll lose some functionality but have a better time with keyboard clicks and haptic feedback.
-You can download Gboard for your iPhone, here.
+With it, you’ll lose some functionality but have a better time with the loud Keyboard clicking sound and haptic feedback.
+You can download Gboard for your iPhone on App Store.

-Editor’s note: This article was originally published in September 2020.
+Editor’s note: This article was initially published in September 2020.
 We made sure to revamp it for freshness and accuracy.

 9 thoughts on “iPhone keyboard click suddenly becomes loud?
 Here’s what to do”

 Turning keyboard sounds off and Resetting my phone works sometimes